atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 If you need to break down a larger block:

 1. Acess the [Visual Subnet Calculator](http://www.davidc.net/sites/default/subnets/subnets.html).
+2. Enter your network address without the mask portion `/nn` the `Network Address` field.
-2. Enter the size of allocated larger block in the "Mask bits" field and click "Update".
+3. Enter the size of allocated block in the `Mask bits` field.
+4. Click `Update`.
-3. Click the `Divide` link to break down the block into smaller blocks.
+5. In the table at the bottom, click the `Divide` link to break down the block into smaller blocks.

 When you've reached block sizes from `/20` - `/22`, select a block size of most interest to you and record that CIDR range so that you can use it in the next step.